Learn how to make a smoothie bowl with this delicious, antioxidant-packed recipe! Almond butter gives it protein and amazing PB & J flavor.

 This scenario happens often: I get on a smoothie kick, and I make the same one again and again and again.
 Same time, same place, same smoothie.
 Tell me that this happens to you too?
 This berry-spinach smoothie bowl recipe is my new latest obsession.

-This smoothie bowl is also banana-less!
-I add a scoop of almond butter for creaminess (and a little protein) which gives it a hint of a PB&J flavor – it’s SO delicious and also husband-approved.
+- It tastes amazing.
+Instead of banana, I add a scoop of almond butter for creaminess (and a little protein).
+As a result, it has a hint of PB&J flavor – it’s SO delicious and also husband-approved.
 Which means that I’m pretty sure it would be kid-approved too.

 - 1 cup mixed frozen berries*

 - 4 ice cubes

 - Splashes of light coconut milk (enough to get blender moving)